-    Hilltop Ranch is a faith-based non-profit committed to providing a permanent, forever home where adults with intellectual disabilities can live life to the fullest.
+Hilltop Ranch is a faith-based non-profit committed to providing a home where adults with intellectual disabilities can shine, living life to the fullest.
 We serve peoples of all or no faiths, but our founding principles are based on the love and teachings of Jesus.

 Including seniors, college-age young people, and others as residents will enhance the life of the Hilltop Ranch community as each resident uses their unique abilities and gifts to bring joy and meaning to the lives of the other residents.